inmanta/inmanta-core/docs/model_developers/modules.rst

 * The ``requirements.txt`` file defines the dependencies of this module to other V2 modules and the dependencies to external libraries used by the code in the ``plugins`` directory.
 This file is not present in the V2 module format, since V2 modules defined their dependencies in the ``setup.cfg`` file.
+* The ``pyproject.toml`` file doesn't exist in a V1 module, because V1 modules cannot be packaged into a Python package.

 Module metadata
 ---------------